Review Canon EOS 7D

 Digital Level Gauge

-This is a funky, gimmicky, gyro-operated addition to the rear screen that allows you to perfectly align those horizons and edges when shooting landscapes or architecture.
+This is a funky, gimmicky, gyro-operated addition to the rear screen.
+One that allows you to perfectly align those horizons and edges when shooting landscapes or architecture.
 It looks and works like an airplane cockpit pitch and roll monitor and is simple to use with green lights giving the go ahead when straight and upright.

 It is also viewable in the viewfinder by using the focus points to level the shot.

-Also, when I first got the camera, I was over the moon with the overall quality, handling and features and was itching to get shooting.
+Also, when I first got the camera, I was over the moon with the overall quality, handling and features.
+I was itching to get shooting.
 However, my initial impression of the image quality after firing off quite a few shots was poor.
 Not wanting to give up, and seeing that I had been using a superior Canon EOS 5D Mark II for a long time, I figured I would sleep on it and try again tomorrow.

 Try again I did and could not for the life of me, get decent quality shots.